sokuenryan/StackTack-App/README.md

 I have a whiteboard in my room that shows all my bills, I have them on my phone's notebook app, and I have a hardcopy calendar planner.
 As I was adding stuff to my Google Calendar I realized StackTack calendar could free up space, due to it's specfificity on bill tracking, it would also make it easier to remain organized.

-I got to thinking...what else should StackTack do?
+So I got to thinking...what else SHOULD StackTack do?

 # Tracking Investments
 Got a new big purchase you are financing?
 Or maybe you want to hit a certain amount in your savings account, but either way, you can add it to the investment area of the app and even track you contributions towards it.